Max Landis: Career

 Max Landis appeared briefly in some of his father's films, including The Stupids, Blues Brothers 2000, and Burke and Hare.
 He started writing at 16, and sold his first script at the age of 18, a collaboration with his father on the Masters of Horror episode "Deer Woman".
 In 2008 he independently wrote an unaired episode for the series's second incarnation as Fear Itself.
 The same year, he wrote Back to Mysterious Island (based on the Jules Verne novel) for Bluewater Comics.

 While attending the University of Miami, Landis wrote shorts which were produced by students in the school's film program.
 Upon leaving the university, he went on what one contemporary reporter called a "spec-selling streak", having three of his pitches optioned within six months.
 One of these was Good Time Gang, described as "a cross between The Bourne Identity and Jackass", which was not produced.
 He was hired in 2011 as screenwriter for Mr. Right, a violent romantic comedy released to mixed reviews in 2015.

 He sold Chronicle, a script previously included on the Black List of promising unproduced screenplays, to 20th Century Fox's Davis Entertainment.
 Directed by Josh Trank, it was released in February 2012 to critical acclaim and commercial success.
 Landis wrote a draft for a sequel, but Fox was unhappy with it and the project was discontinued.
-Davis and Fox also bought Landis's script for a film based on Mary Shelley's Frankenstein, which became 2015's Victor Frankenstein.
+Davis and Fox also bought Landis's script for a film based on Mary Shelley's Frankenstein, which became Victor Frankenstein, released in 2015 to generally unfavorable reviews.

 Landis has written and directed two short comedic features released on YouTube.
 The Death and Return of Superman (2012) mockingly retells DC Comics' 1992–1993 story-line of Superman's death and revival, with scenes acted out by his friends and Hollywood actors.
 Wrestling Isn't Wrestling (2015) explains the nature of professional wrestling using the career of wrestler Triple H as an example, with several actors and wrestlers in cameos.
 Landis was later hired as a consultant for WWE Raw.